c3cilia/ruby/ruby_recipes.md

 ####Concepts
-Reflections - we can as an onject questions at run time and we can have it modify itself at run time Metaprogramming - lets us define new code at runtime Ruby has open classes
+Reflections - we can as an object questions at run time and we can have it modify itself at run time Metaprogramming - lets us define new code at runtime Introspection - You can ask ruby objects questions at runtime.

+Ruby has open classes --> this needs to be practiced a little bit more method_mising -- need to practice this a little bit more